Water-Melon/Melang/docs/lib/file.md

 Input:

-- path - this is a file path string.
+- `path` - this is a file path string.

-- op - a string that indicates the operation including *read*, *write* and *append*.
+- `op` - a string that indicates the operation including *read*, *write* and *append*.
 Its value is composed of three parts:

-  - r - read
+  - `r` - read
-  - w - write
+  - `w` - write
-  - a - append
+  - `a` - append
-  - \+ - not truncate
+  - `+` - not truncate

   e.g.

-  - rw - read and write
+  - `rw` - read and write
-  - ra - read from the end of file
+  - `ra` - read from the end of file
-  - aw - append to write
+  - `aw` - append to write

-- prio - an integer indicates the file access authority, e.g. 0777.
+- `prio` - an integer indicates the file access authority, e.g. `0777`.
 This argument only used on opening a nonexistent file.
 It is optional.
-If not given, 0644 will be set by default.
+If not given, `0644` will be set by default.

 Return value:

-- *true* will be returned on success, otherwise *false* returned and *errno* will be set.
+- `true` will be returned on success, otherwise `false` returned and `errno` will be set.

 ##### lseek

-Repositions the offset of the file descriptor to the argument *offset*, according to the directive *whence*.
+Repositions the offset of the file descriptor to the argument `offset`, according to the directive `whence`.

 Input:

-- offset - an integer offset.
+- `offset` - an integer offset.
-- whence - a string value including three values:
+- `whence` - a string value including three values:
-  - begin - from the beginning of the file.
+  - `begin` - from the beginning of the file.
-  - current - from current position.
+  - `current` - from current position.
-  - end - from the end of the file.
+  - `end` - from the end of the file.

 Return value:

-- *true* will be returned on success, otherwise *false* returned and *errno* will be set.
+- `true` will be returned on success, otherwise `false` returned and `errno` will be set.

 ##### read

-Read *nbytes* from current position of the openned file.
+Read `nbytes` from current position of the openned file.

 Input:

-- nbytes - an integer indicates how many bytes read in this time.
+- `nbytes` - an integer indicates how many bytes read in this time.

 Return value:

-- *nbytes* data in file will be returned on success, otherwise *false* returned and errno will be set.
+- `nbytes` data in file will be returned on success, otherwise `false` returned and `errno` will be set.

 ##### write

-Write *data* in the file.
+Write `data` in the file.

 Input:

-- data - must be a string.
+- `data` - must be a string.

 Return value:

-- the number of bytes written in file will be returned on success, otherwise *false* returned and errno will be set.
+- the number of bytes written in file will be returned on success, otherwise `false` returned and `errno` will be set.